CuriBio/curibio.sdk/docs/source/gettingstarted.rst

     :width: 600

 If there are many files, it may take a minute or two to convert all of them.
-Progress messages will be printed to indicate the code is working and not hanging.
+Progress messages will be printed to indicate the code is working and not frozen.
 When all cells complete execution there should be a number next to every cell.
 You will also see a message printed underneath the last cell indicating that writing to the ``.xlsx`` file is complete: